eventsourcing/rfc/4/README.md

 To provide a concise, human-readable, machine-parseable universal representation of layouts to be understood and re-used across projects.

-This specification is aiming compatibility with [YAML 1.1](http://www.yaml.org/spec/1.1)
+This specification is aiming compatibility with [ECMA 404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)

 ## 1. Layout Format

-YAML representation of a layout MUST consist of a single-property object definition.
+JSON representation of a layout MUST consist of a single-property object definition.
 The key is layout fingerprint (binary) and the value MUST be a list that:

 * MUST have its first element as a layout name
 * MAY contain one or more *property entries*